 Montenegro is surely one of the most underrated countries in Europe.
 This tiny but beautiful nation has the coastline of Croatia or Greece but a fractional of the tourists.
 Kotor is a beautiful town with lots to do and even more day trips, while Budva is more of a luxe beach resort.

 Although Kotor and Budva are becoming increasingly well known, there are lots of places you can get off the beaten track.
-I loved whiling away days in Stari Bar while staying at Grove Hostel.
+I loved whiling away days in Stari Bar.
 As a small country, it’s easy to pick a base and explore via day trips during your Montenegro itinerary.

 Bosnia & Herzegovina

-Bosnia & Herzegovina is easily one of my favourite countries in the Balkans and Sarajevo is my favourite Balkan capital, closely followed by Belgrade.
+Bosnia & Herzegovina is easily one of my favourite countries in the Balkans and Sarajevo is well worth visiting.
 Get between the two cities by car or Flixbus.